adopted-ember-addons/ember-data-factory-guy/README.md

   assert.equal(json.name, 'Daniel-san');
 ```

-###### Tip 3: You can pass in random attributes to help build a fixture
+###### Tip 3: Using random attributes to build fixture.
+  - Believe it or not, you can pass in random attributes to help build a fixture
   - sorta like transient attributes but these don't get passed to afterMake
-  - hence can be used in build/buildList as well
+  - This can be done in build/buildList as well

   Let's say you have a model and a factory like this: